-If there’s one thing we’ve learnt this year, it’s that we can connect with people no matter where they are in the world.
+If there’s one thing we’ve learnt in 2020, it’s that we can connect with people no matter where they are in the world.
 Not only that, but we can learn new things, grow together, and even form deep connections without ever meeting in-person.
 This will heavily inform how we interact as we move forward with our communities as we will open ourselves up to people in cities, countries, and time zones that we would never have considered in the past.

 Location really will matter

 Remote connection is great, but there’s still a magic to meeting in-person that is a challenge to replicate online.
 What will change, however, is the focus of in-person meetings.
 Since we’ve collectively come to the realisation that talks and training content can be delivered and consumed asynchronously, there will be less need to use the high-bandwidth time of physical events to passively watch a talk where we aren’t actively engaging with others.
 The focus of these valuable meetings will rather be on interpersonal connection and mutual learning through active participation.

 There’s been a lot of talk about hybrid events and what they could look like as we go forward.
 The thinking for these is usually along the lines of events where there is a speaker at an in-person event and the talk is live-streamed with some kind of interactive element for remote viewers to engage with the content.
 I don’t think this is really how things will shake out though – the virtual viewers will feel like they are losing out and the accommodations made for them will make for a poorer experience for the in-person attendees.

 No, instead of hybrid events, we’ll see a significant rise in hybrid communities – groups that provide online content for anyone to consume on their own time coupled with in-person meetings that offer the opportunity for exploring the content in greater depth and building deeper personal connections.
 The hybrid nature of these communities won’t be tied to individual events but will be a part of the DNA of the groups with equal focus placed on engaging remotely, as well as in-person.